stephaniecrocker91/instantes/README.md

 ###### BUGS & FIXES:

-Go to settings in safari, under privacy and security , there is a button 'Prevent Cross-Site Tracking' disable this and try and log in!!!
+UNABLE TO SIGN IN/SIGN UP FROM MOBILE DEVICE:
+I couldn;t figure out why this was.
+After speaking to Code Institute tutors, they explained it's a common issue with Apple devices.
+To resolve it:
+1. Go to settings in safari
+2. Privacy and security
+3. Disable'Prevent Cross-Site Tracking'